 When the modern low carb diet developed with Dr. Robert Atkins in the 70’s, the idea of ketosis as a useful option came back into the public consciousness.
-Research started back up for ketogenic diets for cancer, neurological disorders, and more.
+Research started back up looking at ketogenic diets for cancer supression, neurological disorders, and more.
 But up until very recently, there has been no research on the long-term effects of such a plan.

 What has the last 40 or so years of research shown us?

 YES – ketogenic diets are still useful for epilepsy.
 Refractory epilepsy and epilepsy which does not respond well to pharmaceutical treatment may be improved with a ketogenic diet.
 If you have epilepsy, give it a go!

 Ketogenic diet research on rodents show inconsistent but potentially promising effects for Alzheimer’s, multiple sclerosis, ALS and other neurodegenerative diseases, but the research is no where close to definitive and it appears that it is most effective in earlier stages of disease.
 Human studies are so limited at this point that it is unwise to make any claims, however what we know about neurodegenerative diseases and how the brain utilizes fuel coupled with outcomes in animal models makes the topic worth investigating more deeply, for certain.
 The work of Terry Wahls (Wahls Protocol) and Dale Bredesen are less extreme than a ketogenic diet and show promise for neurodegenerative diseases as well.
 There are human clinical trials for both plans that show incredible promise for Alzheimer’s and Multiple Sclerosis.
 I’d look to these protocols before using a ketogenic diet for reasons I’ll get into shortly.